adessoSE/devblog/README.md

 ```
 To ensure the uniqueness of an authors name, we recommend using your github username as the root key name of the list (`johndoe:`).

-Also note that the indentations under `johndoe:` are important for Jekylls building process.
-The indentations are done with **two whitespaces** (press the space bar two times).
+Also note that the indentations in the YAML file are important.
+The indentations are done with **two whitespaces**.

 You may also add a profile picture inside the `assets/images/avatars` directory.